tattoy-org/tattoy/website/content/docs/getting-started.md

 * For shader support you will also need a GPU, which almost all modern machines have, even if it's just an integrated one.
 Most Tattoy features still work without a GPU.

 ## Palette Parsing
-In order for Tattoy to be able to composite the colours of your terminal's palette theme you will need to provide a screenshot of your palette so that Tattoy can extract the true colour values.
+In order for Tattoy to be able to composite the colours of your terminal's palette theme it will need to associate the palette index values (0-255) with actual true color RGB values.
+This usually happens automatically without any user interaction.
+However some terminal emulators don't support this.
+It's not just older terminals that suffer from this but multiplexors like `tmux` too.
+On failure, Tattoy will offer to parse your palette via a screenshot.
+But before that it may also be worth re-running Tattoy in a modern terminal without any multiplexors.
+Once the palette is parsed you can always return to your preferred terminal and multiplexor and Tattoy should work normally.

-Simply running `tattoy` for the first time will prompt to take a screenshot of the terminal from where the command was run.
-If you would rather provide your own screenshot then you can take the screenshot at this point and provide the file with the argument `tattoy --parse-palette <path/to/file>`.
-You may also want to provide your own screenshot if your OS's default screenshotter doesn't work for whatever reason.
+If you would rather provide your own screenshot then you can take a screenshot yourselfg and provide the file with the argument `tattoy --parse-palette <path/to/file>`.

 You can always re-capture your terminal's palette at any time with `tattoy --capture-palette`.
+It will always try the automatic method first and then fallback to the screenshot method.

 ## Starting Tattoy
 Simply run `tattoy` from the CLI.